 What if my child is not a good swimmer?

 Campers who pass a swim test will be allowed to swim in the deep end of the pool.
 Once a child passes the test, they do not need to take it again.
 Campers who do not pass the test are allowed to swim in the shallow end (our shallow end starts at 1 ½ feet and has a large area shallower than 3 feet).
-American Red Cross trained and certified lifeguards, and our summer staff, will supervise campers in the pool at all times.
+American Red Cross trained and certified lifeguards, as well as group counselors, will supervise campers in the pool at all times.

 On what days will my child ride?

 Campers signed up for riding lessons do not have set days to ride.
-Therefore, riding gear should be brought to camp on Monday and left here until your child has completed their lessons for the week.
+Therefore, riding gear should be brought to camp each day until your child has completed their lessons for the week.
 Riders must have a pair of long pants and shoes with a heel in order to be permitted to ride.
 Camp Deer Creek will provide a helmet and all other riding equipment.

 What happens if it rains or is excessively hot?